netglade/flutter_3d_ui/README.md

 ## How It Works

 Our implementation uses ray tracing and physically based rendering in Flutter's fragment shader.
-The shader receives the positions, dimensions, and parameters of all `SpatialContainer`s, as well as the underlying UI as a texture, to create realistic 3D effects.
+The shader receives the positions, dimensions, and parameters of all `SpatialContainers`, as well as the underlying UI as a texture, to create realistic 3D effects.
 More detailed technical description is in the [blog post](https://www.netglade.cz/en/blog/bringing-mcps-to-the-cloud-how-we-won-the-e2b-hackathon).

 ## Local Setup